kilicbura/hello-world/README.md

 # hello-world
-objects are able to think now
+Objects are able to think now.
+Here we are able to watch you, and can you watch us also?